musevlt/mpdaf/CoreLib/source/dvper_manual.rst

 The Git version control system is used to handle the MPDAF project.
 MPDAF git server is located on urania1 machine at Lyon.

 Users who want to make them code available within MPDAF should develop their packages separately but still in the MPDAF environment.
-We want to be able to treat the two projects as separate yet still be able to use one from within the other.
+We want to be able to handle the two projects as separate yet still be able to use one from within the other.
 Git addresses this issue using submodules.
 Submodules allow to keep a Git repository as a subdirectory of another Git repository.
 As described in `Python packages and modules`_, *mpdaf_user* repository is dedicated to the MUSE consortium for adding new scripts.
 Then user packages should be stored as a Git submodule in the *mpdaf_user* repository.
 The user repository will be cloned into the MPDAF project and users will keep their commits separated.

 The following sections explain how to create and upgrade a git submodule in MPDAF.

 See `<http://www.kernel.org/pub/software/scm/git/docs/user-manual.html>`_ for more information on *Git*.

 Step 1: download the mpdaf package
 ----------------------------------